-Some of the more significant additions to Release 3 of the widely-used GPSS/H Professional version are:
+Some of the more significant additions to the widelyused GPSS/H Professional version have been:

-• The BLET Block and the LET Statement can now be used to assign a value to any GPSS/H data item.
+• The BLET Block and the LET Statement can be used to assign a value to any GPSS/H data item.
 Unless you need the rarely used range-type assignments, there is no longer any reason to use the ASSIGN, SAVEVALUE, and MSAVEVALUE Blocks.
-The newly-extended BLET Block provides a single, straightforward syntax for assigning values to all GPSS/H data items.
+The BLET Block provides a single, straightforward syntax for assigning values to all GPSS/H data items.
 For example, using BLET to assign a value of 1 to the Transaction parameter named ALEX is quite intuitive:

-BLET PF(ALEX) = 1
+BLET PF(ALEX)=1